 Some limits restrict; some protect – knowing which limit does what is intelligence

 If a person has been unfairly jailed, then the jail walls restrict their freedom of movement.
-Suppose a person is living inside a fort that is being attacked by rioters who are out to kill that person.
-Though those walls too limit that person’s movement, they are actually offering protection, not imposing restriction.
+But suppose a person is living inside a fort that is being attacked by rioters who are out to kill that person.
+Though those walls too limit that person’s movement, they are actually offering protection, not imposing the restriction.
 If that person foolishly leaves the safe haven of the fort in the name of freedom, they will be slaughtered.

 For physical threats, we can easily discern that some walls protect.
-But we need intelligence to similarly discern when it comes to subtler threats, threats to our consciousness by temptations.
+But we need intelligence to similarly discern when it comes to subtler threats: threats to our consciousness by temptations.

 To live within scriptural limits is the ultimate sign of intelligence, for it protects us from degradation and guides us towards liberation.